 While learnings from a pilot of a basic e-reader app (of which Tiffinbox was a part too) set the foundation for the development of Kitablet, sessions on requirement analysis effectively rounded up the visual and technical expectations of the product.
 And some of those key aspects of the product have been highlighted below from a design perspective.

 We are proud to be associated with the great work Parag is doing in the children’s literature space.
-Since 2013, we have been working with them on projects of varying sizes and scope, from creating an award that honours excellence in Indian children’s literature to branding and designing an app for children’s books in addition to designing for events, courses and a diary.
+Since 2013, we have been working with Parag on projects of varying sizes and scope.
+The ones featured on this website are – rebrand of Parag, an award that honours excellence in children’s literature in India, Kitablet’s branding, three Parag events, and a diary.